miticv/miticv.github.io/babel.md

 ##Browser support

-*Shim* refers to any piece of code that performs interception of an API call and provides a layer of abstraction.
+**Shim** refers to any piece of code that performs interception of an API call and provides a layer of abstraction.
-*Polyfill* is a type of shim that retrofits legacy browsers with moredn HTML/CSS/js features (browser APIs) usually usging js.
+**Polyfill** is a type of shim that retrofits legacy browsers with moredn HTML/CSS/js features (browser APIs) usually usging js.

 ```
 npm install babel-polyfill
 ```
-babel polyfill uses core-js
+babel polyfill uses:
+* core-js
+* Regenerator runtime

+###core-js
+* core-js
+  * Scope is all of the ES5, ES6, ES7 and the future
+  * Modular
+  * does not polute global namespace alternative is:
+ES Shims
+* Scope is specific ES5 or ES6 ...
+* not modular
+* polute global namespace

+###Regenerator runtime
+It is facebook open source
+It has
+* transform
+* runtime